Changes At The Station

 I was crestfallen.
 “But,” he added, “if you have the passion, if you can’t help yourself and you want to go no matter what, no matter what I or other actors tell you, then no one can stop you.
 But just remember that you were given some friendly advice.
 I wish I could encourage you.
 But I can’t.”

-Somehow, I thought, if we go to New York, maybe I can find some part-time work at a radio stations and combine that with being an actor.
+Somehow, I thought, if we go to New York, maybe I can find some part-time work at a radio station and combine that with being an actor.
 Naïve?
 Considering the competition, you’d think so.

 Just in case, I recorded some of my WOND performances and sent a few tapes to New York stations WNEW and WMGM, places about as big as you can get in the kind of pop music shows I’d been hosting.
 Mark Olds at WNEW wrote back to me that he liked what he heard and invited me to drop in on him sometime when I was in New York.
 It wasn’t a job offer, of course, but it was encouraging.